Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Reference work
      - An authoritative source of information about a subject used to find quick answers to questions.
 The content may be stable or updated over time.
-     - Dictionary, encyclopedia, directory, manual, guide, atlas, bibliography, index
+     - Dictionary, encyclopedia, directory, manual, guide, atlas, index

    * - References
      - A list of works referred to in an article or chapter with sufficient detail to enable the identification and location of each work.